 - As stated at the outset of this session, as much as 90% of the sales of small businesses involve at least some seller financing...that's you!
 Financing is an opportunity to be creative.
 For example you could bring multiple sources of financing into play to close the gap between cash and the sale price.
 The buyer might combine financing from a SBA guaranteed loan plus your own subordinate financing guaranteed by some of the buyer's other resources.

 - If your sale includes the leasing of real estate, here is the kind of leasing checklist that a good buyer will be using to negotiate the lease.
-It is taken from session 10, Location and leasing" of the Starting My Own Business course.
+It is taken from session 10, Location and leasing" of the Starting a Business course.

 Selling the business to your employees

 |What mistakes are made when owners sell their business?|

 Nobody knows your business and its prospects better than your employees.
 They could be highly motivated and should not be overlooked as prospective buyers of the business.
 Studies have shown a direct connection between high levels of employee ownership participation and increased performance.
 Assuming a key employee also has the necessary business qualifications and integrity, he or she would be powerfully incentivized by ownership.

 If you have key employees who are capable of filling your shoes and have an entrepreneurial zeal to carry the company forward, your lawyer can structure protective provisions where the acquiring employee "works out" their ownership by making payments over time to purchase the firm.
 In such cases the acquiring employee should be required to put up a significant cash down payment.
 The selling owner then provides financing to be repaid in installments out of earnings.
 In some cases the employee-buyer may be required to secure outside financing in place of the owner or along with the owner.